ucsb-cs16/s19-ykk/_lab/lab01.md

 * Log on into your Github account, and create a repository through Github
 * Under the "owner" drop-down menu, you should select our class organization, ucsb-cs16-s19-ykk
-* The naming convention for your repository should be lab01_insertGithubUsername (for example, lab01_jGaucho)
+* The naming convention for your repository should be lab01_yourGithubUsername (for example, lab01_jGaucho)
 * Make sure you make the repository PRIVATE
 * You can add C++ for your .gitignore and initialize with a README.
 This is optional, but doesn't hurt to have.
+* Create your repository

+Now you are ready to clone your repository.
+In the repository, you should see a URL under **Quick setup** at the top, or, if you have added a .gitignore and/or README, a green dropdown menu that says **Clone or download**

+* Copy that URL under **Quick setup** or **Clone or download** when you press on the dropdown menu
+* Now go to your terminal, navigate (cd) into your cs16 folder
+* Run the command **git clone insertYourURLYouCopiedHere**

 For more exact instructions, visit these pages (preferably in order)
 * <https://ucsb-cs16.github.io/topics/github_com_create_private_repo_under_org/>
 * <https://ucsb-cs16.github.io/topics/git_cloning_your_first_repo/>

 You are now ready to get the starter code.